ASU Travel Medicine Clinic

 To schedule a travel medicine appointment with ASU Health Services, call (480) 965-3349.
 When you call to schedule your appointment, please keep the following in mind:

-- Be sure to let the people at the appointment desk know that you are a study abroad student.
+- Be sure to let the people at the appointment desk know that you are a Global Education student.

 - Be prepared to provide them with your travel itinerary (or at least a list of the countries you will be visiting).